• Days

 According to Rule 3(7)(ix), telephone reimbursement provided to employees is not taxable.
 If your office work necessitates the use of a mobile/telephone/internet connection, you are entitled to a full exemption of the billed cost.

-Pay for Parents Health and Health Insurance
+Pay for Parents Health Insurance

 In addition, if your parents are not covered under any insurance policy, you can still claim a deduction of up to 50,000 for the medical expenses made during the year.